 Key Stage 2 Reading

-The reading test will provisionally be a single paper with questions based on one 800-word text and two passages of 300 words.
+The reading test will be a single paper with questions based 3 different texts.
 Your child will have one hour, including reading time, to complete the test.

 There will be a selection of question types, including:

 Ranking/ordering, e.g. ‘Number the events below to show the order in which they happen in the story’